Statutes

 a change)

-Authorization Act for Fiscal Year 2011, which provides that photovoltaic
+NDAA for FY 2011, which provides that photovoltaic

 devices to be utilized in performance of any covered contract shall comply with